 The Bullock Texas State History Museum tells the story of over 16,000 years of Texas.
 It begins with the native tribes of the area, which sustained themselves on bow and arrow hunting and gathering.
 The European colonization of Texas and the wars, deals, and geopolitics brought us to Texas’s present-day growth and success.

 The museum is closed on Mondays and Tuesdays, and tickets can be purchased online or in person.
-However, be sure to check their website to see if a free admission day is taking place during your stay.
+However, check their website to see if a free admission day is taking place during your stay.
 These are generally on the first Sunday of each month, which can be great savings for a fun and interesting attraction.
 While you’re here, be sure to check out the gift shop for Texas trinkets!

 See Related: Ways to Book an Around the World Ticket